-Novas seminar and annual report launch highlights the lived experiences of child homelessness
+NOVAS seminar and annual report launch highlights the lived experiences of child homelessness

-Today, Friday 10th November, Novas homeless services hosted a Seminar on Childhood Experiences of Homelessness in Limerick and launched their 2016 Annual Report.
+Today, Friday 10th November, NOVAS homeless services hosted a Seminar on Childhood Experiences of Homelessness in Limerick and launched their 2016 Annual Report.

 An exhibition of photos chronicling the life of homeless families, presentations from a range of experts and a moving contribution from a mother, Kate, who has experienced homelessness with her four children, all portrayed the lived experiences of children in emergency accommodation, without security or stability.